 When I was 16, I worked at a florist’s shop.
 I will never forget taking orders for Valentine’s day.
-We sold chocolate dipped strawberries that year as an add-on gift to the bouquets.
+We sold chocolate dipped strawberries as an add-on gift to the bouquets.
 Three of us employees sat for hours on end gathered round a Crock Pot of melted chocolate as we prepped order after order of strawberries.

 And the roses.
 Oh the ROSES!
 Come to think of it, I think that was the year I lost my appreciation for a dozen red roses.

 But high-dollar roses and over-priced chocolates are not the only way to celebrate Valentine’s day.

 You don’t have to give in to the consumer rush to enjoy a sweet Valentine’s day!

 Here’s a list of some of the best, cheap, and beautiful ways to bring a bit of romance into your home this V-Day.